-Board meetings are generally held at 7 p.m. on the second and fourth Thursdays of each month at Canajoharie High School.
+Board meeting are generally held at 7 p.m. on the second Thursday of each month and fourth Thursday in January-May.

 The first meeting of the month is the board’s business meeting, which is held in public observing the New York State Open Meetings Law and Robert’s Rules of Order.

 The second meeting of the month is informational in nature.
 Presentations are made to the board on various topics, administrators provide updates and board committees report on their activity.

 Videos of board meetings can be seen on the district’s YouTube channel.

 Upcoming meeting schedule for 2021-22 (Meetings will be held in HS room 113)

 - November 9, 2021 Business Meeting *(11/11 falls on Veterans Day)

 - January 27, 2022 Informational Meeting February 10, 2022 Business Meeting